 Sao Jorge

-Sao Jorge’s long, slender shape is quite unlike any of the other islands of the Azores.
-55km long and only 7km at its widest point.
-The island was formed by a linear volcanic fissure – a tectonic plate boundary which extends 200km east all the way to the main island of Sao Miguel.
-The island is famous for it’s fajas – coastal plateaus which are home to many of the island’s smaller villages.
-The fajas are formed by different processes – by ancient landslides in the north where the seacliffs are steepest, creating the best natural swimming pools in the Azores.
-The cliffs on the south coast are less-steep and many of the southern fajas were formed by lava flows.
-Walking the island’s excellent network of hiking trails with our resident guide is a great way to explore the fajas.
+Sao Jorge’s long, slender shape is quite unlike any of the other islands of the Azores – it’s 55km long and only 7km at its widest point.
+The island grew out of a linear volcanic fissure which extends almost 200km across the seabed to the main island of Sao Miguel.
+The island is famous for its fajas – coastal plateaus which are home to many of the island’s smaller villages.
+The fajas are formed by different processes: by landslides in the north where the sea cliffs are steepest, and by lava flows in the south creating a a more rolling landscape.

 Our customers know that Feefo reviews are the real deal.
 We trust Feefo to independently collect reviews from our customers